Identity and Residency Change Updates

 @wocintechchat

-If you need a new Social Security number or need to make a SSN update or correction, contact the Social Security Administration as they share that data with the IRS.
-Steps to apply for an Individual Taxpayer Identification number are also outlined here.
-If your first or last name changed due to marriage, etc., make sure you complete these important administrative steps as outline below prior to filing a tax return.
+If you need a new Social Security number or need to make an SSN update or correction, contact the Social Security Administration as they share that data with the IRS.
+Steps to apply for an Individual Taxpayer Identification Number (ITIN) are also outlined here.
+If your first or last name changed due to marriage or other life change, make sure you complete these important administrative steps as outline below prior to filing a tax return.
 Your tax return or IRS address change is reported via Form 8822 as listed below.

-Make sure your data is up-to-date before you prepare and e-File your current year Tax Return Now by the April IRS Tax deadline.
-An incorrect SSN number can result in the rejection of your tax returns with the IRS and/or state tax agency.
+Make sure your data is up to date before you e-file your current year return by the April IRS Tax deadline.
+An incorrect SSN number can result in the rejection of your tax return(s) with the IRS and/or state tax agency.

 Tax Return Related SSN, ITIN, or Name Update

 SSN for an adopted Child: If you have adopted or began the process of adopting a child, your child may not yet have been assigned a Social Security Number.
-If this is the case, you will be assigned an Adoption Taxpayer Identification Number (ATIN) to use in place of your child's SSN on your current year Tax Return.
+If this is the case, you will be assigned an Adoption Taxpayer Identification Number (ATIN) to use in place of your child's SSN on your next tax return.
 The ATIN may be used to claim credits, deductions, and/or expenses for dependents, but it may not be used to claim a qualifying child for the purposes of the Earned Income Tax Credit (EITC).

-Learn more about about dependents and future education tax-savings for your child, deductions or savings for foster children or the adoption tax credit.
-If you are single and pregnant, learn about different topics related to taxes and potentially filing as Head of Household.
+Learn more about dependents and future education tax-savings for your child, deductions or savings for foster children or the adoption tax credit.
+If you are single and pregnant, learn about different topics related to taxes and potentially filing as head of household.

-The Individual Taxpayer Identification Number - ITIN - is a number issued by the IRS to process a tax return.
+An Individual Taxpayer Identification Number - ITIN - is a number issued by the IRS to process a tax return.
 The IRS issues an ITIN to an individual who is required to have a United States taxpayer identification number but who does not have or might not be eligible for a Social Security number or SSN.
-An ITIN is issued because a U.S. citizen, resident and nonresident alien might have to file an Income Tax Return in the US.
-The ITIN is ONLY used for the purpose of IRS tax reporting and does not authorize a person to work in the U.S. or as a qualification for a dependent for the Earned Income Tax Credit - EITC or to provide eligibility for Social Security benefits.
+An ITIN is issued when a resident and nonresident alien might have to file an income tax return in the U.S. The ITIN is ONLY used for the purpose of IRS tax reporting and does not authorize a person to work in the U.S. or as a qualification for a dependent for the Earned Income Tax Credit - EITC - or to provide eligibility for Social Security benefits.

 Follow these steps on how to prepare a tax return on eFile.com and then apply for an ITIN.

-Generally, the following are individuals without a SSN who are not eligible to obtain one, but are required to e-File or file an IRS tax return:
+Generally, the following are individuals without an SSN who are not eligible to obtain one, but are required to file an IRS tax return:

 How do I know if my ITIN is expired?